Krianant/Cybersecurity-Portfolio/README.md

 > Actively studying 10+ hours/week while working full-time
 >
 ## Professional Statement
 My name is Anantha Krishnan.
 I am an ambitious person with a strong drive to build a career in cybersecurity.
-I thrive on solving complex problems, mastering new technologies, cruious in solving the puzzles of cyberspace and bringing order to challenging situations – skills I have honed as a machine operator and now apply to digital defence.
+I thrive on solving complex problems, mastering new technologies, curious in solving the puzzles of cyberspace and bringing order to challenging situations – skills I have honed as a machine operator and now apply to digital defense.

 In August 2024, I passed the **Google IT Support** exam on my first attempt and am actively progressing through the **Google Cybersecurity Professional Certificate**.
 I study consistently every week, DNS in Detail, and document all projects on GitHub.